 It seems that we are surrounded by this deadness, just watch sky news, or the BBC, or any media.
 How often are we confronted by something that really engages, that is really challenging, upsetting, confusing, that sets our thoughts spinning and how much is just filler?
 How many people speak their minds, tell the difficult truths, expose themselves by their own doubt?
 Today someone tweeted “I have to say Andy you’re beginning to smell a bit weird lately” no doubt because what I choose to write, to question (question myself as much as anything else) betrays me as dangerous in some way - but why, is peddling the dead comfortable truth the best way to get on, to pick a side and stay in line?

 Recently I picked up a friend who works in politics who shared a Facebook link for the black dot campaign against domestic violence, a campaign that had been thoroughly discredited by organisations dealing directly with such abuse, not simply a bedroom campaigner.
-I guess I thought this highly educated and politically aware friend had had her account hacked (click on the link and get adds for viagra or penis extensions I thought), but by questioning the link I was immediately categorised as the enemy, someone condoned the abuse of woman, and told that I would no doubt just make a joke out of domestic violence at my next talk, and that my ‘navel gazing’ was getting old.
-Then I was unfriended by the someone who’d been my friend for about ten years.
-And her lies the danger of dead thoughts and ideas, it’s that they are living and breathing inside peoples heads, and to call them out, or even to give them a little poke, to call them zombies ideas, is the invite anger, be those ideas ideas of identity, faith or politics.
+I guess I thought this highly educated and politically aware friend had had her account hacked (click on the link and get ads for viagra or penis extensions I thought), but by questioning the link I was immediately categorised as the enemy, someone condoned the abuse of woman and told that I would no doubt just make a joke out of domestic violence at my next talk and that my ‘navel gazing’ was getting old.
+Then I was unfriended by someone who’d been my friend for about ten years.
+And here lies the danger of dead thoughts and ideas, it’s that they are living and breathing inside peoples heads, and to call them out, or even to give them a little poke, to call them zombies ideas, is the invite anger, be those ideas of identity, faith or politics.
 What we want are ways to reinforce and barricade our thinking, ideas deeply ingrained, which translates as not thinking at all.
 People - I’d say the majority - who have political certainty - when pushed hard by debate, will most often crumble and just say “Oh I’m not bothered either way”.
-These dead ideas we take as truth then simply slip through our minds unchallenged and unfiltered, after all who’s got the time to question everything?
-Take this example of the hugely popular ex soldier Harry Leslie’s piece in The Newstaman last week about a trip to the ‘Jungle’ in Calais:
+These dead ideas we take as truth then simply slip through our minds unchallenged and unfiltered, after all, who’s got the time to question everything?
+Take this example of the hugely popular ex-soldier Harry Leslie’s piece in The Newstaman last week about a trip to the ‘Jungle’ in Calais: